 "Summary judgment is a method of resolving litigation when pleadings, affidavits, and any other proof submitted show that there is no genuine issue as to any material fact and that the moving party is entitled to judgment as a matter of law. . . .
 The motion for summary judgment is designed to eliminate the delay and expense of litigating an issue when there is no real issue to be tried. . . .
 However, since litigants ordinarily have a constitutional right to have issues of fact decided by a jury . . . the moving party for summary judgment is held to a strict standard . . . of demonstrating his entitlement to summary judgment."
 (Citation omitted; internal quotation marks omitted.)
 Grenier v.
 Commissioner of Transportation, 306 Conn.
 523, 534-35, 51 A.3d 367 (2012).
-"Moreover, summary judgment is an appropriate vehicle for raising a claim of res judicata" (Citations omitted.)
+"Moreover, summary judgment is an appropriate vehicle for raising a claim of res judicata . . . ."
+(Citations omitted.)
 Joe's Pizza, Inc. v.
 Aetna Life & Casualty Co., 236 Conn.
 863, 867 n.8, 675 A.2d 441 (1996).

-The defendants argue that the plaintiff's claims are barred by res judicata because there was a judgment on the merits in Smith I, and the operative facts of Smith I and the present action are virtually identical.
-The defendants assert in their memoranda and through the exhibits provided that in Smith I, the plaintiff sued BL Co. on a theory of public nuisance for injuries arising from his fall from the retaining wall on September 17, 2011.
-The trial court, Radcliffe, J., granted summary judgment to BL Co. in Smith I. The defendants argue that the plaintiff's claims for professional negligence in the present case are barred, notwithstanding the plaintiff's new legal theory, as the finality of the judgment rendered in $Smith\ I$ applies to any other admissible matter that might have been raised, and the plaintiff had the opportunity to raise a professional negligence claim in the prior action.
-Finally, the defendants contend that the preclusive effect of Smith I applies to not only BL Co., a named defendant in Smith I, but also to Fielding, who the defendants argue is in privity with BL Co.
+The defendants argue that the plaintiff's claims are barred by res judicata because there was a judgment on the merits in Fisk I, and the operative facts of Fisk I and the present action are virtually identical.
+The defendants assert in their memoranda and through the exhibits provided that in Fisk I, the plaintiff sued BL Co. on a theory of public nuisance for injuries arising from his fall from the retaining wall on August 27, 2011.
+The trial court, Radcliffe, J., granted summary judgment to BL Co. in Fisk I, which the Appellate Court affirmed.
+The defendants argue that the plaintiff's claims for professional negligence in the present case are barred, notwithstanding the plaintiff's new legal theory, as the finality of the judgment rendered in Fisk I applies to any other admissible matter that might have been raised, and the plaintiff had the opportunity to raise a professional negligence claim in the prior action.
+Finally, the defendants contend that the preclusive effect of Fisk I applies to not only BL Co., a named defendant in Fisk I, but also to Fielding, who the defendants argue is in privity with BL Co.

 The plaintiff argues that the application of res judicata would push the doctrine beyond its intended purposes and, furthermore, that preclusion would unfairly prejudice him.
-First, the plaintiff argues that the question of wrongdoing was not determined in Smith I. The plaintiff also argues that the claim of professional negligence in the present case is a separate and distinct claim from the public nuisance claim in Smith I, and that the two do not form a convenient trial unit.
+First, the plaintiff argues that the question of wrongdoing was not determined in Fisk I. The plaintiff also argues that the claim of professional negligence in the present case is a separate and distinct claim from the public nuisance claim in Fisk I, and that the two do not form a convenient trial unit.
 Specifically, the plaintiff contends that the two claims require different liability experts and that, if presented together, the claims would confuse a jury.
 The plaintiff also argues that the policies and underlying purposes of res judicata counsel against barring the plaintiff's unlitigated claims because the present action is not duplicative and inconsistent judgments are impossible.
-Furthermore, the plaintiff asserts that the defendants are not harassed by the present action because it is brought pursuant to the trial court's reservation.
-To support this argument, the plaintiff looks to the trial court's summary judgment decision in Smith I.2
+Furthermore, the plaintiff asserts that the defendants are not harassed by the present action because it is brought pursuant to the trial court's reservation and the defendants' invitation.
+To support this argument, the plaintiff looks to the trial court's summary judgment decision in $Fisk\ I$ , as well as statements made by the defendants' counsel at oral argument before the Appellate Court.